wangby511/System-Design-Architecture-and-Infra/design-web-crawler.md

 # System Design - Web Crawler

-SET UP 2022/04/12 UPDATE 2022/04/20
+CREATED 2022/04/12

+LAST UPDATED 2022/11/17

+Keywords: multi-worker

+## Introduction

+A web crawler is an Internet bot that systematically scours the world wide web (WWW) for content, starting its operation from a pool of seed URLs.
+This process of acquiring content from the WWW is called crawling.
+It further saves the crawled content in the data stores.
+The process of efficiently saving data for subsequent use is called storing.

 ## Functional Requirements

+Crawling - The system should scour the WWW, spanning from a queue of seed URLs.

+Storing - The system should be able to extract and store the content of a URL in a blob store.

+Scheduling - The system should have regular scheduling jobs to start crawling and storing.

+## Common Questions

 Use Case?
 Search engine index - A crawler collects web pages to create a local index for search engines.
 Search engines then can download all the pages to create an index on them to perform faster searches, like Reverse Index Service and Document Service.
 Another big use case is copyright detection.

 Number of Total?
-15 billion pages per month.
+15 billion web pages per month.

 Content type?
 HTML pages only.
 (Sound files, images and videos are not considered here)